 PO Box 6000

-Binghamton, NY 13902
+Binghamton, NY 13902-6000

 All graduate students must have a student ID card to access most campus services.
-Binghamton University undergraduate students will need to obtain a new, Graduate School ID in order to take advantage of new library privileges.
-To check where and when the office is issuing student IDs, go here.
-You will need to bring a valid photo ID.
+Binghamton University undergraduate students will need to obtain a new graduate student ID card in order to take advantage of extended library privileges and other graduate student services.

-Proof of Enrollment/Enrollment Verification: if you need to obtain proof of enrollment for an insurance company, scholarship program, loan company or other third party, go to "Student Service Tools" (under the "Student" tab) on BU Brain.
+Proof of Enrollment/Enrollment Verification: If you need to obtain proof of enrollment for an insurance company, scholarship program, loan company or other third party, go to "Student Service Tools" (under the "Student" tab) on BU Brain.

 If you need to establish New York residency for tuition purposes (a requirement for most tuition scholarship awardees), you will need to obtain the following items before classes start: